 Baker Street Two Way Project

-Many of our members and the wider community have raised concerns about the dominance of traffic in the area and associated noise, pedestrian and cyclist safety concerns and pollution.
-This is something we have been seeking to address for some time.
+Many of our members and the wider community have raised concerns for some time about the dominance of traffic in the area and associated noise, pedestrian and cyclist safety concerns and pollution.
 In 2011 we commissioned a Traffic & Pedestrian Study followed by an Urban Realm & Transport Study, the results of which supported our aspirations to removing the existing Baker Street gyratory.
-We are working with Westminster City Council, Transport for London (TfL) and The Portman Estate to achieve this and revitalise the Marylebone area.

-This project would reduce the impact of vehicles, making the area more attractive to residents and businesses.
-As part of this approach we would also seek to widen footways, introduce innovative new pedestrian crossings and ensure we are fully joined up with the public transport network.
+Turning Baker Street and Gloucester Place to two-way flow would reduce the impact and dominance of traffic, making the area more attractive to residents and businesses.
 This isn’t just a traffic project, albeit a very big one, as the benefits will dramatically transform and revitalise our area for everyone.
+As part of changes pavements will be widened , innovative new pedestrian crossings will be introduced, improved cycling facilities implemented and better lighting and greening.
 Take a look at our Infographic which neatly summaries the benefits and key aspects of the project.

 Baker Street station